mitul088/Multi_Games_Using_Java_With_GUI/README.md

+Note : This repository is an individual project repository I developed locally in February 2024 using java.
+It was migrated to GitHub in May 2026 for documentation and review purposes.

 # MultiGame Using Java

 A desktop game launcher built with Java Swing.
 One application hosts three classic games: Ping Pong, Brick Breaker, and Snake & Ladders.